kolenaIO/kolena/docs/dataset/formatting-your-datasets.md

 instead of [`pandas.to_csv()`](https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.to_csv.html).

-In order to add structured data like a list of `BoundingBoxes` to your dataset via the sdk all you need to do is have field with a list of objects (Works for Kolena annotations) in your dataframe.
+In order to add structured data like a list of `BoundingBoxes` to your dataset via the sdk all you need to do is have field with a list of objects in your dataframe.

 A snippet like the following: